II. What we confront in public education: the corporate agenda

 — Loss of seniority rights, the creation of the Absent Teacher Reserves, inappropriate placements into Teacher Reassignment Centers, and

-— The breaking up of local communities and the growth of disparate treatment and funding
+— The breaking up of local communities and the growth of disparate treatment and funding— Lack of transparency,And instead of “COHESION,” we are forced to contend with:

 — Lawbreaking (special ed violations, system restructuring, etc.),